fgrehm/blog/content/blog/2013-11-12-set-the-default-vagrant-provider-from-your-vagrantfile.md

 With that in place I can guarantee that anyone that tries to bring one of those VMs up (myself included) will end up using VirtualBox unless explicitly specified.

+## UPDATE: This is wrong!

+Vagrant 1.7+ has a smart mechanism to handle default providers, please see the `Default Provider` section of the documentation at: https://docs.vagrantup.com/v2/providers/basic_usage.html for more